Error-331/code_tests/docs/business/trading/mutual_funds/general.md

 - A mutual fund is a collection of investment money pooled from many investors to be invested for a specific objective;
 - A mutual fund company is a type of financial intermediary;
+- sector funds, invest exclusively in stocks of a single industry (for instance, healthcare);
+- fund risk of bankruptcy is nil;

 ## Pros